uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 Uyuni server always gets all products meta information from SCC: which products exists and all repositories assigned.
 These products are only showed in the products setup wizard page if an authentication mechanism for the repositories is available, meaning users have access to it.

-The proposed solution will implement a new authentication mechanism on uyuni server (named `cloudrmt`, for example) to deal with cloud RMT server authentication.
+The proposed solution will implement a new authentication mechanism on uyuni server (named `cloudrmt`, for example) to deal with public cloud RMT server authentication.
 With this approach we will be able to reuse the existing product/channel management features.

-#### Implementation step - Cloud RMT server access
+#### Implementation step - Public cloud RMT server access

-To access the cloud RMT server uyuni server needs to know is IP address (which is not registered in DNS) and trust the server certificate.
+To access the public cloud RMT server uyuni server needs to know is IP address (which is not registered in DNS) and trust the server certificate.

-The current Public Cloud setup requires changing `/etc/hosts` to reach the correct RMT server.
+The current public cloud setup requires changing `/etc/hosts` to reach the correct RMT server.
 This might not be possible if ever Uyuni server is delivered as containers.
 In the context of this RFC implementation we will follow the same approach a update `/etc/hosts` on Uyuni server.

-Cloud RMT https certificate is also returned by the data extraction tool and on uyuni server we need to:
+Public cloud RMT https certificate is also returned by the data extraction tool and on uyuni server we need to:
   - add the certificate to folder `/etc/pki/trust/anchors/<label>`
   - run command `update-ca-certificates`